 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It’s common to have a stye on only one eyelid, but it’s also possible to get styes on both lids.
-A stye usually lasts one to two weeks and will typically go away on its own.
-But in cases where it doesn’t, you may need to rely on an eye care provider to drain it.
-They may also prescribe antibiotics to reduce the infection.
+It’s common to have a stye on only one eyelid, but it’s possible to get them on both.
+They usually last one to two weeks, and will typically go away on their own.
+But in cases where it doesn’t, you may need to visit an eye doctor so they can drain it.
+They may also prescribe antibiotics to treat the infection.

 There are two types of styes:

-The main symptom of a stye is a painful red bump along your eyelid edge near your eyelashes.
-Other stye symptoms may include:
+The main symptom of a stye is a painful, discolored bump along your eyelid edge near your eyelashes.
+Other hordeolum symptoms may include:

 Advertisement